salmujaiwel/Covid-19_1M_Saudi_Tweets/README.md

 3)	pos.csv
 4)	neg.csv

- - Porcssed 1M Saudi Tweets on Covid-19.
+ - Porcssed 1M Saudi Tweets on Covid-19 can be downloaded from https://we.tl/t-yN4odcIO3r

 5)	1M_Covid19SaudiTweets